Hedrick Medical Center Oncology Nurse Navigator Program

 Hedrick Medical Center provides an Oncology Nurse Navigator Program dedicated to easing the physical, spiritual, emotional, and financial hardships of living with and beyond cancer.
 The program is made possible thanks to an anonymous $50,000 donation to the Hedrick Medical Center Foundation in 2014.

-The program centers on an on-staff oncology nurse navigator whose job will be to assist cancer patients throughout their entire diagnosis, treatment, and recovery process, as well as the clinical coordination of their care.
+The program centers on an on-staff oncology nurse navigator whose job is to assist cancer patients throughout their entire diagnosis, treatment, and recovery process, as well as the clinical coordination of their care.

 This lead gift to the Oncology Nurse Navigator Program was given to the HMC Foundation by a donor who feels strongly that this program will change lives—not only of the patients but of their families as well.